allfed/Historical-Food-Shocks/README.md

 4. Identifying irregular fluctuations (shocks) by comparing actual yields to the smoothed baseline

 The `scripts` directory contains Jupyter notebooks with visualization examples and use cases for the analysis.
+### Finding the reasons for the largest shocks

+We used Claude 4 Sonnet to look for reasons for food shocks with the prompt saved in the docs folder.
+The results from Claude were verified by hand and sorted into a number of categories.
+The result file was then used to create the figures that display the shock categories.

+### Calculating frequency of large shocks
+To be added

 ### Running the analysis with custom parameters